TrystanLea/blog/pages/en/transport.md

 ## Buses

-34.36 bn passenger km where travelled by bus & coach in 2016 [1] consuming 12.79 TWh of energy [2].
+34.36 bn passenger km were travelled by bus & coach in 2016 [1] consuming 12.79 TWh of energy [2].
 A per person economy of 0.372 kWh/p.km.
 The average occupancy for local bus services in 2016 for the whole of great britain was 11.3 passengers per vehicle [3].
 Multiplying the average occupancy by the per person economy suggests an average vehicle economy of 4.2 kWh/vehicle.km (7.2 MPG, 1.7 kgCO2/mile, 150gCO2/p.mile, 1.06 kgCO2/km, 93gCO2/p.km).

 A quick search for bus MPG suggests that a lower economy of ~5 MPG (6 kWh/km) is typical with newer hybrid buses achieving 6.1 mpg (5 kWh/km) and a potential of 7.7 mpg (3.9 kWh/km) [4].
 Another paper however suggests that a better economy is achieved today with modern urban cycle diesel buses at 4.13 kWh/km, the paper references multiple studies with a range of diesel bus economies of ~3.5 kWh/km to 4.9 kWh/km [5].